Weather in Tulum: Season Guide

 The Hotel Zone is home to Tulum’s most iconic landmark, the Ven a la Luz sculpture by Daniel Popper, a towering wooden figure opening its chest to reveal the jungle within, now housed in the Ahau Tulum art park.
 Beyond it, the whole strip is endlessly photogenic, from sunset views at the beach clubs to striking design at nearly every hotel gate.

 This is the heart of Tulum’s beach-club scene, where some venues are all about serene lounging and others about full day-party energy.
 The dining is among the best in town, and the nightlife runs from laid-back jungle bars to buzzing clubs.
-Whatever your pace, the Hotel Zone is where Tulum’s social life happens, and we can reserve the right spots so you skip the guesswork.
+Whatever your pace, the Hotel Zone is where Tulum’s social life happens.

 Honesty time.
 The Hotel Zone is beautiful but it is the priciest place to stay, and prices climb for everything from rooms to bottled water.
 The single road jams up, especially at night, so getting to and from town takes time and money, and many hotels run on solar power and well water, which can mean dimmer lights and simpler plumbing than you expect.
 None of this ruins the magic, it is just worth knowing before you book a beachfront splurge.